Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/t-shirt-contest.md

 title: "T-shirt and Logo Design Contest"
 ---

 Congratulations to Hemant Chaurasia, the artist of the design in the first row below, second from the left, which received the most votes in public voting!
-After a week or two for modifications, we'll unveil the official t-shirt with Hemant's design, a new Discord server image, website logo and 404 page, and social media banners!
+The design is now being touched up by a professional t-shirt graphic designer.
+We can't wait to unveil the official t-shirt design, website logo and 404 page, and social media banners!

 The shirts are a gift to our qontributors, qurators, and all who've submitted their beautiful designs!
 Thank you for supporting this initiative and thank you to the [Unitary Fund](https://unitary.fund) nonprofit for funding!
 The submitted designs are below for your viewing pleasure.